Doreen Tracey (Apr 13, 1943)

 Aftermath

 Doreen was only fifteen when the show stopped filming in June 1958.
 Though a lot of girls admired her, her greatest popularity was with the sort of guys who don't write fan letters.
 Consequently she was let go by the studio along with most other Mouseketeers.
 However, the end of her contract did not mean the end of her employment by Disney.
 She and several other Mouseketeers were hired from time to time for specific public appearances.
 She appeared on an episode of The Donna Reed Show in April 1959, then went to Australia in May 1959, on a tour arranged by Jimmie Dodd, independent of the studio.
-Without Annette or Darlene to overshadow her, she was wildly popular, and for the first time really began cutting loose.
+Without Annette or Darlene to overshadow her, she was wildly popular, and much sought-after by the Australian press.

-Doreen attended John Borroughs High School in Burbank, then switched to the Hollywood Professional School for a semester, while also teaching beginning dance classes at her father's studio.
+Doreen attended John Burroughs High School in Burbank, then switched to the Hollywood Professional School for a semester, while also teaching beginning dance classes at her father's studio.
 She dated Roy Steiner, older brother of ex-mouse Ronnie Steiner, for a while, and also dated Lonnie Burr.
 Sometime in late 1959 she met Robert Washburn.
 They shared an interest in horseback riding and show business (he performed under the name Robert Allen).
-In an "exclusive" interview with 'Teen Magazine in 1962, Doreen said the wedding took place May 7, 1961, about a month after she turned eighteen, but she later told Jerry Bowles that they had earlier eloped to Tijuana for a secret marriage.
-In his book, Paul Petersen says Doreen married at age fifteen (1958), but seventeen (1960) seems more likely to me.
-In early 1962 she had a son, and by fall of 1963 was divorced.
+In an "exclusive" interview with 'Teen Magazine in 1962, Doreen said the wedding took place May 7, 1961, about a month after she turned eighteen.
+(In his book, Paul Petersen says Doreen married at age fifteen which seems very unlikely).
+In early 1962 she had a son, but about that time seperated from her husband, and by August was granted a divorce.

 Singing was Doreen's career mainstay during the sixties.
 Though she didn't record, she was in demand for live performances on the teen nightclub circuit, doing both rock'n'roll and ballads.
-During 1962 she was a member of the 'Teen Magazine variety troupe, performing with Tommy Cole and the Addrisi Brothers, and also did separate gigs, including some at Ben Blue's nightclub, where she sang, danced, and did celebrity impersonations.
-She also had a few guest spots on TV shows like My Three Sons and The Donna Reed Show, while in 1963 she took on a songwriting job with Crown Records.
+During 1962 she was a member of the 'Teen Magazine variety troupe, performing with Tommy Cole and the Addrisi Brothers, and mainly did solo gigs, including some at Ben Blue's nightclub in Beverly Hills, where she sang, danced, and did celebrity impersonations.
+She took on a songwriting job with Crown Records in 1963, while working part-time for a trust company and attending classes at Pierce College in-between performing jobs.